enkidevs/curriculum/Python/Core/guess-the-mutant.md

 %
 deque
 %exp
-The `deque` type is a generalisation of the Stack of Queue, supporting appending and retrieving from both sides.
+The `deque` type is a generalisation of the Stack or Queue, supporting appending and retrieving from both sides.

 The `deque` type is mutable.
 %